tbs89/tbs89/README.md

   <b>Tomas Baidal</b>
 </h1>

 Heya!
 I'm Tomas Baidal, Analytics Engineer living in Berlin, Germany.
+I am currently working at MILES Mobility, where I am responsible for data ingestion, integration, governance, and modeling.

+Since September 1st, I’ve been working at MiILES and therefore using GitLab, so my activity on GitHub has decreased a bit.

+You can visit my GitLab profile [HERE](https://gitlab.com/tomas.baidal).

 <br>
 <p>
 <br>